Guide

 What bookers and press scan first

 Bookers and journalists scan.
-They look for clarity, proof, and a direct path to contact.
+They look for clarity, proof, and a direct path to contact, which is why a booking-ready website, a usable EPK press kit, and a strong musician bio for websites are usually part of the same problem.

 - Short artist bio with clear direction